 The Three Pricing Models You Will Encounter

-Fixed-Scope Project With Ongoing Partnership
+Fixed-Scope Project With Managed Service

-A defined deliverable, a defined timeline, and a fixed build price agreed before work begins, paired with a monthly partnership that covers operations after launch.
+A defined deliverable, a defined timeline, and a fixed build price agreed before work begins, paired with a monthly managed service that covers operations after launch.
 This model works when scope is genuinely understood upfront, which requires a proper discovery phase before the quote is written.
 Without discovery, a fixed-scope quote is a guess with a margin buffer.

 Time-and-Materials